-I recently moved to Puyallup and am seeking a place to grow food during the evenings and weekends while working off-farm during the day.
+I work in Puyallup and am seeking a place to grow food during the evenings and weekends.
+Vegetables, fruit, bees and/or pastured livestock.
 I'm open to different types of arrangements where goals of the landowner and myself can align.

 Short term I'd like to grow a majority of my vegetables and protein, and have extra to share and possibly sell.
 I believe this can be done while improving the land (e.g. soil and water).
 Early on I would like to establish a no-dig garden, build and buy livestock infrastructure such as mobile chicken tractors and electric fencing, and work on getting other systems in place.
 I'm flexible with regards to working with existing systems and collaborating with others.